News

 Not all taxis go to the same place, so ensure you’re at the right rank or stop for your destination.

 At many ranks, you’ll find queue marshals, usually wearing reflector vests, who help commuters find the right taxi and tell you how much the trip costs.
-If you’re unsure, speak to the driver before getting in and let them know where you’re going.
+If you’re unsure, speak with the driver before getting in and let them know your destination.

 3. Learn the hand signs

-Each taxi route has its own hand signal - a language that Joburg commuters know well.
+Each taxi route has its own hand signal—a language that Joburg commuters are familiar with.
 If you’re new, check out our article on taxi hand signs to help you signal the right destination.

 4. Carry cash

 Taxis in South Africa still operate on a cash-only basis.
-Always carry small change (R10s, R20s, R30s) because drivers often don’t have change for big notes, especially early in the morning.
+Always carry small change (R10 notes, R20 notes and coins) because drivers often don’t have change for big notes, especially early in the morning.
 Also, avoid carrying large sums of money for safety reasons.

 5. If you aren’t good at calculations, stay away from the front seat